 JOIN THE COMMUNITY: BRAND NEW Dietitian led Facebook group: Amines, Salicylates and Glutamates: The Food Intolerance Dietitian for great information and community support.

-1. CHICKEN SCHNITZEL + FAILSAFE VEGETABLES
+1. CHICKEN SCHNITZEL + VEGETABLES

 Chicken schnitzel is a great meal for many reasons!